C-EO/CleanMachine1/README.md

 Thanks for viewing my GitHub, if you would contribute to my projects it would mean a lot!
 My code may not be the cleanest (although my name implies), but if it works, it works.

-I only use GNU/Linux as my OS and for my computers I use Raspberry Pi and ThinkPad.
+I only use GNU/Linux as my OS and switch between Arch Linux and Debian based distros

 I love to program and learning all about computers!